-14. This matter has a high degree of significance under Council policy.
+14 This matter has a high level of significance under Council policy.

-Consultation
+Consultation already undertaken

-- 15. Input has been sought from a number of organisations:

-- Community Boards

-- Chamber of Commerce

-- The Youth Council

-- The Older Persons Council

-- Emergency services such as the Police and Fire Service

-- The Accessibility Advisory Group

-- The Cycleways, Walkways and Bridleways Advisory Group

-- 16. Statutory consultation was carried out in February and March 2017 using the special consultative procedure.
-Council received eleven submissions.
-Five submitters spoke to the Committee at a hearing held on 25 May 2017.
+- 15 Input has been sought directly from a number of organisations: - Community Boards - Chamber of Commerce - The Youth Council - The Older Persons Council - Emergency services such as the Police and Fire Service - The Accessibility Advisory Group - The Cycleways, Walkways and Bridleways Advisory Group - 16 An on-line questionnaire was run during December and January on the public places bylaw.
+This survey was not designed to be statistically representative rather it was aimed at finding out what issues or activities in public places are causing concern.
+The aim was to use this information to inform the review of the Bylaw and Policy. - 17 The special consultative procedure was used to seek public input and this resulted in eleven submissions being received.